SymfonyCasts/api-platform3/sfcasts/ep1/property-filter.md

-# Property Filter
+# PropertyFilter: Sparse Fieldsets

-Let's add *one more* filter.
-We have three right now, but *maybe* we want to filter the *value*, like within a range.
-There's actually a built-in filter for that called the `RangeFilter`.
-Find the `$value` property and, like we did before, use `#[ApiFilter()]` and inside that, `RangeFilter` (the one from ORM) `::class`.
+Since dragons *love* expensive treasure, let's add a way for them to filter based on the *value*, like within a range.
+There's a built-in filter for that called `RangeFilter`.
+Find the `$value` property and, like we did before, use `#[ApiFilter()]` and inside `RangeFilter` (the one from ORM) `::class`.

 This one doesn't need any other options, so... we're done!
 Dang... that was easy.
 When we refresh... open it up, and hit "Try it out".... look at that!
-We have *a ton* of new properties - `value[between]`, `value[gt]` (or "greater than"), `value[gte]` ("greater than or equal to"), etc. Let's try `value[gt]`... and, I'm sort of picking a random number here... maybe `500000`... and when we click "Execute"... you can see that it updated the URL here.
-The URL looks a little ugly because of the URL encoding, but it *works*.
-If I look down here... cool.
-Apparently that just returned 18 results.
+We have *a ton* of new properties - `value[between]`, `value[gt]` (or "greater than"), `value[gte]`, etc. Let's try `value[gt]`... with a random number... maybe `500000`.
+When we click "Execute"... yup!
+It updated the URL here.
+It's... ugly because of the URL encoding, but it *works*.
+And down in the results... apparently there are 18 treasures worth more than that!

+## PropertyFilter

-Alright, the *last* filter I want to show you isn't really a filter at all.
-It's a way for us to allow our API clients to *choose* which fields they want returned.
-To show this off, find your `getDescription()` method.
-Let's pretend that we want to return a shorter, truncated version of the description.
-To do this, I'm going to copy the `getDescription()` method, paste it below, and create a new method called `getShortDescription()`.
-To *truncate* this, we're going to use the `u()` function from Symphony.
+The *last* filter I want to show you... isn't really a filter at all.
+It's a way our API clients to choose which *fields* they want returned... instead of which *results*.

+To show this off, find the `getDescription()` method.
+Pretend that we want to return a shorter, truncated version of the description.
+To do this, copy the `getDescription()` method, paste it below, and rename it to `getShortDescription()`.
+To *truncate* this, we can use the `u()` function from Symfony.
 Type `u` and make sure to hit "tab" to autocomplete that.
-This is a rare function that we have in Symphony, and hitting "tab" *did* add a `use` statement for it.
-You can see that we have a bunch of nice methods on this, but the one we want is called `truncate()`.
-We'll truncate this at `40` characters, followed by a little `'...'`. *Cool*.
-Right now, this is a perfectly normal and *functional* PHP method.
-To expose this to our API, above this, we just need to add the `Groups` attribute with `treasure:read`.
+This is a rare *function* that Symfony gives us and hitting "tab" *did* add a `use` statement for it.

+This creates an object with all sorts of string-related goodies on it, including `truncate()`.
+Pass 40 to truncate at `40` characters followed by `...`.

+Method done!
+To expose this to our API, above, add the `Groups` attribute with `treasure:read`.

 Beautiful!

-Okay, let's head back to the documentation and refresh.
-If you open the `GET` endpoint, hit "Try it out", and then "Execute"... *nice*.
+Okay, head back to the documentation and refresh.
+Open the `GET` endpoint, hit "Try it out", "Execute" and... *nice*.
 Here's our truncated description!

-But you may have noticed that now, we have *two* descriptions - the short one and the regular one.
-If our API client requests the short description, it may not want us to *also* return the full-length description, for the sake of bandwidth or just general sanity.
-To help with this, we can use the `PropertyFilter`.
-Let's head back to `DragonTreasure`.
-This is a filter that has to go *above* the class, so right here, say `ApiFilter`, and then `PropertyFilter` (in this case, there's only *one* of them) `::class`.
-We also have some options we can pass to this, which can be found in the documentation, but, for our purposes, we don't need any of them right now.
+Though... it *is* weird that we now return *two* descriptions: a short one and the regular one.
+If our API client requests the short description, it may not want us to *also* return the full-length description... for the sake of bandwidth.

+What can we do?
+Introducing: the `PropertyFilter`!
+Head back to `DragonTreasure`.
+Unlike the others, this filter *must* go above the class.
+So right here, say `ApiFilter`, and then `PropertyFilter` (in this case, there's only *one* of them) `::class`.
+There *are* some options you can pass to this - which you can find in the docs - but we don't need any of them.

 So... what does that *do*?

-If you head back, refresh the documentation, open up the collection endpoint, and hit "Try it out"... we now see `properties[]` here and we can add a "string item" to it.
-Let's do that!
-Add a new string item called `name` and another one called `description`.
-Cool!
-Down here, I'll hit "Execute", and... there it is!
-It just popped these onto the URL like normal.
-But look at the response.
-It *only* contains the `name` and `description` fields.
-Well... it contains the JSON-LD fields.
-It will *always* contain those.
-But the *real* data is *just* those two fields.
-It's still returning all 40 items, but *only* those two fields.
-If we removed our string items, we'll get the normal response with *all* of them.
-So, by default, you get *all* of the fields, but it *is* possible to control *which* fields you get.
+Head back, refresh the documentation, open up the GET collection endpoint, and hit "Try it out".
+Woh!
+We now see a `properties[]` box and we can add items to it.
+Let's try it!
+Add a new string called `name` and another called `description`.

+Moment or truth.
+Hit "Execute", and... there it is!
+It popped these onto the URL like normal.
+But look at the response: it *only* contains the `name` and `description` fields.
+Well... it *also* contains the JSON-LD fields, but the *real* data is *just* those two fields.

+If we removed the `properties` strings, we would get the normal, full response.
+So, by default, you get *all* fields.
+But users can now *choose* fewer fields if they want to.

+## What about Vulcain?

-This *works*, but if you look at the API Platform documentation for the `PropertyFilter`, they actually recommend a different solution - something called "Vulcain".
+This all *works* quite nicely.
+But if you look at the API Platform documentation for the `PropertyFilter`, they actually recommend a different solution: something called "Vulcain".
 Nope, not Spock's home planet.
-We're talking about a protocol for your web server that can add features to your web server.
-It was created by the API Platform team, and if we scroll down a bit, they have a really good example of how it works.
+We're talking about a protocol that adds features to your web server.
+It was created by the API Platform team, and if we scroll down a bit, they have a really good example.

-Let's pretend that we have the following API.
+Pretend that we have the following API.
 If we make a request to `/books`, we get these two books back.
 Simple enough.
-Then maybe we want to get more information about the *first* book, so we make a request to *that* URL - `/books/1` - to see the title and author.
-All right, now we want more information about the author, so we'll make a request to this URL - `/authors/1` - to see the author's first and last name.
-So if we make a request to `/books` to get all of the information we might need, we'll actually end up making *four* requests in total - the original request, plue three others as we look for more information about the author.
-That's *not* really convenient.
-What Vulcain allows you to do is just make this *first* request, but tell the server that it should push the data from the other requests to you.
+Then maybe we want to get more information about the *first* book, so we make a request to *that* URL - `/books/1`.
+Great!
+But... now we want more information about the author, so we make a request to `/authors/1`.

+So, to get *all* the book information and all the author information, we ultimately needed to make *four* requests: the original, plus 3 more.
+That's not great for performance.

+What Vulcain allows you to do is just make this *first* request... but tell the server that it should *push* the data from the other requests *to* you.
-We can see this best in JavaScript, and there's a little example of that down here.
-It's really easy.
-All we need to do, when we're using JavaScript, is use the `fetch()` function, and tell it to `fetch("/books/1")` followed by this special `Preload` header.
-A better example of the `Preload` is up here - `Preload: "/member/*/author"`.
-That's basically going to tell our server to look at any URLs that match that pattern and follow them.
-I won't go into the specifics on this, but briefly, `/member/*` is going to match `/member/` *all of these*, and then `/author` will follow the `author` key once it fetches those books.
-The end result of passing the `Preload` header is that our API will return the normal response for `/books`, while *also* pushing the other URLs to us.
-In this case, it's going to push the data for `/books/1`, `/book/two`, and `/author/1`.

-Down here, we have a slightly different example where we're just fetching `/book/1` with `Preload: '"/author"'`.
-When we do this, our book response will be completely normal.
-The *key* is that, a second later, if we tried to use `fetch()` again on `bookJSON.author`, it will return *immediately*.
-It won't make a second AJAX request because we *already* have that data.
-So we're writing our JavaScript like normal.
-All we need to do is add a new `Preload` header and we'll reap the rewards of the extra performance.
-That's basically all we need to know about Vulcain for now, so I won't dive any deeper into this topic.
-I just wanted you to be aware of this, because it can be a *very* powerful feature in your API.
+We can see this best in JavaScript, and there's a little example down here.
+In this case, imagine that we're making a request to `/books/1` but we know that we also need the author information.
+So, when we make the request, we include a special `Preload` header.
+This tells the server:

+> Hey!
+After returning the book data, use a server push to send me the information
+> found by following the `author` IRI.

+The *really* cool thing is that your JavaScript doesn't really change.
+You *still* use `fetch()` to make a second request to the `bookJSON.author` URL... except that this will return *instantly* because the browser already has the data.

+I'm not going to get into all the specifics, but the `Preload` on the first example is even more impressive: `/member/*/author`.
+That tells the server to push all the data as if we had *also* requested all of the `member` keys - so all the books - *and* their author URLs.

+The point is: if you use Vulcain, your API users can make *tiny* changes to enjoy huge performance benefits... without us needing to add a lot of fanciness to our API.

 Next: Let's talk about *formats*.
-We know that our API can return JSON-LD, JSON, and even HTML representations of our representations.
-Let's add two *new* formats, including a CSV format, which is going to be the *fastest* CSV feature you've ever built.
+We know that our API can return JSON-LD, JSON, and even HTML representations of our resources.
+Let's add two *new* formats, including a CSV format, which will be the *fastest* CSV export feature you've ever built.